Meet the Cast & Crew

 ELEANOR COTEY (Costume Designer)

-Eleanor Cotey received her BFA in Costume Production from UWM in 2009.
-Since graduating, Eleanor has designed for Youngblood Theatre Company, The Fireside Theatre, Pink Banana Theatre Company, UWM-Dance Department, Wisconsin Lutheran College, Optimist Theatre, and In Tandem Theatre.
-She has spent five seasons with the Utah Shakespeare Festival, and has stitched for the American Players Theatre, The Milwaukee Rep, and First Stage.
-This year is Eleanor's fourth season with the Milwaukee Ballet Company, and second with the Florentine Opera.
+Eleanor Cotey received her BFA in costume production from UWM in 2009.
+Since graduating, Eleanor has designed for Youngblood Theatre Company, The Fireside Theatre, Pink Banana Theatre Company, UWM Dance Department, Wisconsin Lutheran College, Optimist Theatre and In Tandem Theatre.
+She has spent five seasons with the Utah Shakespeare Festival and has stitched for the American Players Theatre, The Milwaukee Rep and First Stage.
+Eleanor currently resides in Chicago and works in the costume department for the Joffrey Ballet.

 Kohl's Wild Theater credits include: